 While the sub-$500 TV market isn't as rich in high-end models as we'd like, there's no shortage of perfectly fine TVs that deliver great picture performance for the price.
 For example, our top picks, the Roku Plus Series and TCL 5-Series QLED TV, combine the category-leading color and brightness of QLED with easy-to-use smart TV interfaces.
 Both come highly recommended.

-We review dozens of TVs every year, and have found the budget-friendly sets that make the cut, giving you better-than-basic features and above average performance to help you get the best TV for your money.
-We've highlighted the best TV under $400 and the best TV under $300, too, to give you options that stretch your dollar a bit more.
+Below we've rounded up the best TVs under $500 that manage to find the balance between cost and performance, giving you better-than-basic features and above-average performance.
+We've even highlighted the best TV under $400 and the best TV under $300, too, alongside the best deals going on right now to give you options that stretch your dollar a bit more.

 The best TVs you can buy under $500

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 Best TV under $500